Frequently Asked Questions

 6. What is the Jackson’s Trading Company?

 The JTC is a store in Fort Jackson where campers can purchase a variety of items while at camp.
 The store has a host of items to fit every camper’s imagination.
-Davy Crockett coonskin hats, camouflage, and Indian jewelry are always a favorite at Winnamocka.
+Davy Crockett coonskin hats, camouflage, and Native American inspired jewelry are always a favorite at Winnamocka.
 There are also camp T-shirts, shorts, canteens, water bottles, and much more.
 Our canteen is open at different times during the week with sport drinks, candy, and other small snacks.
 We create an account for each camper at the beginning of the week so that the camper is not responsible for keeping up with cash during the week.
 At the beginning of the week we schedule each cabin a trip to Jackson’s Trading Post so they can learn what all they can buy, how much they have in their account and have a little lesson on how to budget their money.
 It is recommended that you also cover this information with your child to make sure they understand that they DO have money in the camp store, and how much they have to spend.

 7. How much money should I put in their personal account?